 What kind of issues do members present at the meetings?

 Anything is fair game.
 However, some examples include: how to forecast sales in periods of rapid growth; methods for translating strategic plan to workers; things to consider when integrating an acquisition; how to keep good employees; dealing with unions; what to do to combat rising health care costs; how to deal with a problem supervisor.

-Is it true that EA member companies outperform non-member companies?
+Is it true that Executive Agenda member companies outperform non-member companies?

-Research has not been conducted on EA companies.
-However, about 30-35% of EA companies are also TEC companies.
-Research has shown that TEC companies outperform non-TEC companies by 10-15%.
+Research has not been conducted on Executive Agenda (EA) companies.
+However, about 30% of EA companies are also TEC/Vistage companies.
+Research has shown that TEC/Vistage companies outperform non-TEC/Vistage companies by 15-20%.

 How much time will I need to invest?